vishalxl/nostr_console/README.md

 # Use

-Easiest way to run nostr_console: Go to [releases](https://github.com/vishalxl/nostr_console/releases) and get an executable for your platform from the latest release.
+Easiest way to run nostr_console: Go to releases and get an executable for your platform.

 Otherwise do following:
 1. Install [Flutter](https://docs.flutter.dev/get-started/install) SDK, or [Dart](https://dart.dev/get-dart) SDK